angelhb01/Pacman/README.md

 # Pacman
 This is a pacman map with the objects that move by itself using java.
-Not controllable.
+The level1.csv file displays the map.